AdventureLookup/AdventureLookup/README.md

 [codecov-url-dev]: https://codecov.io/gh/AdventureLookup/AdventureLookup/branch/dev
 [codecov-svg-dev]: https://codecov.io/gh/AdventureLookup/AdventureLookup/branch/dev/graph/badge.svg

+## Contributing to Adventure Lookup

+AdventureLookup is an Open Source project.
+You do *not* need programming experience to contribute to the project!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

 ## Setting up a development environment

+We are trying to make contributing as easy as possible by providing the Gitpod and Vagrant setups described in this section.
+If you run into any issues while setting up your development environment, please let us know by opening an issue.

 To get you up and running quickly, you have three options to set up your development environment: